-The adoption of IFRS 9 did not result in any changes in the measurement or classification of financial instruments as at 31 December 2021.
-All classes of financial assets and financial liabilities had as at 31 December 2021 the same carrying values under IFRS 9 as they had under IAS 39.
+The adoption of IFRS 9 did not result in any changes in the measurement or classification of financial instruments as at 31 December 2022.
+All classes of financial assets and financial liabilities as at 31 December 2022 had the same carrying values under IFRS 9 as they had under IAS 39.